Configuring Your Devices

 Accessing Configure

 Go to Settings in the sidebar and select Configure.
-You will see two tabs: Rescue Actions and Notify Categories.
+You will see two tabs: Rescue Actions and Categories.

 Rescue Actions tab